-- is the taxpayer's son, daughter, stepchild, adopted child, grandchild, or eligible foster child, - was under age 17 at the end of 2002, - is a citizen or resident of the United States, and - is claimed as the taxpayer's dependent.
+- is the taxpayer's son, daughter, adopted child (including any descendant of the taxpayer's son, daughter or adopted child), stepchild, or eligible foster child;

+- was under age 17 at the end of the 2003;

+- is a U.S. citizen or resident alien; and

+- is claimed as the taxpayer's dependent.